HaakenJ/ReleaseMailer/README.md

 it will tell you which words were matched.
 If you are receiving irrelevant matches using a certain keyword too often, please add it to skipWords and make a pull request to the original repo so that we can continue to build a more accurate application.

+TODO:
+* make a cli to set up the application for a new user
+* Have option to update certain functions or variables using the cli i.e. adding to skipWords.
+    - This is important to prevent users from having to mess with the implementation.